 What a Business Analyst Does

 Business analysis begins with developing a solid grasp of an organization’s capabilities and structure.
-“A business analyst has to understand what a company already can do, what it knows, how it’s organized and what’s already in place,” said Gary Mesick, a senior business analyst at Boeing and an instructor in the Certificate in Business Analysis offered by UW Professional & Continuing Education.
+“A business analyst has to understand what a company already can do, what it knows, how it’s organized and what’s already in place,” said Gary Mesick, manager of analytics data engineering and operations at Boeing and an instructor in the Certificate in Business Analysis offered by UW Professional & Continuing Education.
 “It requires a lot of organizational and institutional knowledge to be an effective business analyst.”

 Common Job Titles